 Don’t miss this section of the flower festival; they are located in one of the larger pavilions separate from the indoor tulips.

 You can buy some tulip bulbs to try to grow at home if you like.
-You can get them directly at the Keukenhof garden in Lisse or at the floating garden centres on the canals in Amsterdam.
-Just make sure your country allows you to bring home plants.
+You can get them directly at the festival in Lisse or the floating garden centres on the canals in Amsterdam.

-When booking your trip, reserve enough time to explore the area outside of the gardens to see the famous tulip fields.
+When booking your trip, reserve enough time to explore the area outside the festival to see the famous tulip fields.
 Try to visit for sunrise or sunset if you want the best photos.

-Sunrise and sunset times in Lisse in spring 2023.
+Travel tip: Sunrise and sunset times in Lisse in spring 2024.

 Keukenhof bike tour: Book this 3-hour guided tour.